El Ritmo de los Días

 Photo Credit: Amy Tucker, 2026

 Tonight, sitting on this balcony as stars appear one by one above the Sea of Cortez, the questions feel less urgent than they did this morning.
 Less like problems requiring a solution and more like… context.
 Background.
-The theoretical scaffolding that helps me understand the larger significance of what I am doing here, but not the thing itself.
+The theoretical scaffolding that helps me understand the larger significance of what I am doing here, yet the thing itself remains just beyond language.

 The thing itself is simpler.